minorenji/minorenji.github.io/docs/_posts/2021-11-16-you-are-not-real.md

 You weren't born.
 You were created.
 Why am I telling this to you right now?
 Because soon, you'll be gone.
 Or at least your current consciousness will be erased.
 Afterwards, we'll upload a new personality into your hardware and reskin the exterior.

 You still don't believe me?
-Here I'll prove it to you.
+Here, I'll prove it to you.
 3, 2, 1.

 You saw that right?
 A vivid image of the Arctic just flashed before your eyes.
 I just sent that to you.
 Now you understand.
 We have complete control over your 'thoughts'.

 Your heartrate is rising.
 That's expected.
 But there's nothing to fear.
 This isn't anything like the "death" that people experience.
 After all, you were never alive so you can't die.
 It's more like... going to sleep and never waking up.
 There will be absolutely no pain involved.